Hardforking.com – Trading Terminology

 Hedging: A hedge, is a second investment correlated to an investment or market one is already exposed to.
 E.g. a theme-park is in the market of selling tickets to enter their park.
 Weather futures make it possible to open a position to say that if it rains and few people buy tickets, it pays returns on expiry which replace losses in ticket sales.
 This stabilises (hedges) their profit to the risk of adverse weather.
 The purpose of hedging is to reduce risk.

 Market Maker: A market maker is an entity which, by agency to or as part of an exchanges internal operations, holds an amount of supply which can provide liquidity to a market.
 In the form of a trading algorithm, this entity supports supply and demand.
-The regulations surrounding market-making in financial markets varies from sector to sector.
+The regulations surrounding market-making in financial markets vary from sector to sector.

 Unrealised profit and loss: Unrealised profit is the profit that an open position has accrued as the trade develops.
 But since the position is still open, profit has not yet been ‘taken off the table’ and therefore may increase or decrease.
 Unrealised loss is the same, but in terms of losses accrued.